Between an Arena and a Sports Bar: Online Chats of eSports Spectators: Background

 Dota 2 is an online multiplayer game in which two teams of five players compete for domination over the game field (map).
 Confrontation involves elimination of opponent team's characters (heroes) which later respawn to continue the fight.
 A typical game lasts for approximately 15 to 45 minutes\footnote{https://dota.rgp.io/\#chart-avg-duration}.
 During esports events, teams confront each other in matches, which consist of 1 to 5 games each.

-TI7, like most sports tournaments, has several stages: groups, playoff, and finals (see Table \ref{tab:stages} for details).
+TI7, like most sports tournaments, has several stages: qualifiers, groups, playoff, and finals (see Table \ref{tab:stages} for details).
+Qualifiers decide which teams get accepted to the tournament.
 During group stages, the initial position of the team for the playoff is decided.
 In the playoff, losing teams are eliminated from the tournament.
 In the end, two teams compete in the finals.